 RFA, Application Components and Process, & FAQs

-If you have submitted an application for the 2024 cycle and have any questions or concerns, please contact the K12 Training Award program team at KL2Application@catalyst.harvard.edu.
+If you have already applied for the 2025 cycle and have any questions or concerns, please contact the K12 Training Award program team at K12Application@catalyst.harvard.edu.

 RFA Details

-The K12 Training Award (formerly KL2/CMeRIT) provides two years of salary support at 75% of the awardee’s institutional salary base, up to the K12 NIH salary cap of $160,000 (i.e., $120,000 would be covered).
+The Harvard Catalyst K12 Training Award provides two years of salary support at 75% of the awardee’s institutional salary base, up to the K12 NIH salary cap of $160,000 (i.e., $120,000 would be covered).
 Surgeons may request salary support of between 50% and 75%.
-Educational programs within Harvard Catalyst will be tuition-free.
-Funding for awardees begins October 1, 2024.
+Funding for awardees begins October 1, 2025.

 The K12 Training Award program will help scholars to advance their clinical and translational (c/t) research, overseen by a primary mentor (and an optional co-mentor) and further enhanced by a dedicated Mentorship Advisory Committee, which will be formed once the award period has commenced.
 Each awardee will work with their mentor to develop and execute a work plan for their research project.
 Mentors must be accomplished investigators in clinical and translational research and have a track record of success in training new investigators and fostering their success as independent, NIH-funded, researchers.

-Training will include courses and programs and the monthly mandatory Translate Together group meetings.
+Training will include courses, programs, and the monthly mandatory Translate Together group meetings.
 These courses and programs will cover the broad translational spectrum and will focus on developing innovative solutions that improve human health.
-The program also offers individualized career development plans, leadership training, visibility through participation in the national CTSA Visiting Scholar Program, and mentor / mentee training, to ensure the success of each scholar as a translational scientist as envisioned by NCATS.
+The program also offers individualized career development plans, leadership training, visibility through participation in the national CTSA Visiting Scholar Program, and mentor / mentee training, to ensure the success of each scholar as a translational scientist, as envisioned by NCATS.

-The K12 Training Award program requires a significant time commitment and dedication, including, for example, mandatory monthly Translate Together meetings, participation in the Mentor Advisory Committee process (for first-year awardees), and periodic one-on-one meetings with the program PI.
+The K12 Training Award program requires a significant time commitment and dedication, including, for example, mandatory monthly meetings, participation in the Mentor Advisory Committee process (for first-year awardees), and periodic one-on-one meetings with the program PI.
 Awardees are expected to meet these requirements if selected for funding.
+Mentors are expected to participate in mentorship training if they have not completed a formal training program in the past.

 We encourage applicants from all health disciplines who meet the following criteria:

-- Must be a U.S. citizen or permanent resident holding a green card by the application deadline of May 24, 2024 (those with other visa status are not eligible to apply due to NIH rules for this grant mechanism).
+• Must be a U.S. citizen, or permanent resident holding a green card by the application deadline of March 21, 2025 (those with other visa status are not eligible to apply due to NIH rules for this grant mechanism).

-- Must hold a full-time faculty position at one or more Harvard/Harvard-affiliated institution(s), with an HMS or HSPH appointment, by the time the award commences.
-Fellows who are on the cusp of their first faculty position may still apply, but will be asked to provide written verification of their pending faculty appointment.
+• Applicants who do not yet have a current faculty appointment may still apply but will be asked to provide written verification of their pending faculty appointment with a start date no later than September 30, 2026.
 (Please note that this pending appointment must be irrespective of the outcome of the application.)

-- Applicants with a current faculty appointment must be within the first three years of their appointment.
+• Applicants with a current faculty appointment must be within the first three years of their appointment.
 The three-year limit will include appointments at all previous and current institutions.
-If the third year of your first faculty appointment ends prior to July 1, 2024, your application will not be considered.
+If the third year of your first faculty appointment ends on or before September 30, 2025, your application will not be considered.

 Application Components and Process